jutuon/space-boss-battles/README.md

 ## Contributions

-Contributions will be licensed as stated in Licence section of this file.
+Contributions will be licensed as stated in License section of this file.